refinedev/refine/documentation/docs/api-references/components/buttons/delete.md

 }
 ```

-Looks like this:
+Will look like this:

 <div>
     <img  src={tableUsage} alt="Table usage for delete button" />
 </div>

-When click it opens the confirmation window for confirming like this:
+When clicked, it opens the confirmation window like this:

 <div>
     <img  width="30%" src={defaultUsage} alt="Default delete button" />